-The COVID-19 surge in January-February and continuing abnormal supply situation have resulted in disruptions and challenges in operations of the various business units.
-Its impact is reflected in the financial statements as of September 30, 2022.
-PHINMA Corporation and its subsidiaries continue to monitor developments and to adapt accordingly.
+The COVID-19 pandemic has resulted in disruptions in operations of the various business units.
+Its impact is reflected in the financial statements as of December 31, 2020.
+Phinma Corporation and its subsidiaries continue to monitor developments and to adapt accordingly.

-f.
+h.
 Any significant elements of income or loss that did not arise from the Issuer's continuing operations.